HossamAladin/Assignment_4/README.md

 ## How each requirement is satisfied

 - Full-length sequences (no frame sampling): evidenced by per-sequence totals in 	esting/inference_logs/inference_log.txt
-- Inference tables/graphs: present in 	esting/Assignment(4).docx and the PNGs under 	esting/
+- Inference tables/graphs: present in 	esting/Assignment(4).docx and PNGs under 	esting/
-- Per-epoch (1â€“10) evaluation: summarized in the graphs and JSON; best epochs noted above
+- Per-epoch (1â€“10) evaluation: summarized in graphs and JSON; best epochs noted above
 - Reflections: included in 	esting/Assignment(4).docx
 - GitHub submission: this repository